autolab-project/autolab/docs/low_level/open_and_use.rst

 	>>> laserSource.get_wavelength()
 	1550

-You can get the list of the available functions by calling the function ``autolab.explore_driver`` with the instance of your **Driver**.
-Once again, note that some of these functions are note supposed to be used directly, some of them may be internal functions.
+You can get the list of the available functions by calling the ``autolab.explore_driver`` function with the instance of your **Driver**.
+Once again, note that some of these functions are not supposed to be used directly, some of them may be internal functions.

 	>>> autolab.explore_driver(laserSource)